pehapkari/pehapkari.cz/statie/source/_posts/2020/2020-01-06-how-to-speedup-code-coverage-on-travis-by-95-percent.md

 **PCOV took only 1,5 minutes**, that's great!

 The coverage number changed from 77 % to 73 %.
-However, [PCOV provides the higher accuracy than phpdbg](https://github.com/krakjoe/pcov#differences-in-reporting).
+However, [PCOV provides the higher accuracy than phpdbg](https://github.com/krakjoe/pcov#differences-in-reporting) which cannot correctly detect implicit return paths.

 ## Final Results